 Recently, my colleague Al narrated how the Simcenter software was used for prediction of the flutter behavior of the innovative Perlan 2 glider.
 With Simcenter, truthful prediction of flutter behavior also encompasses accurate flutter tests – using the smart and compact Simcenter SCADAS XS data acquisition system.

 Flutter is a phenomenon that can affect any structure subjected to aerodynamic forces.
-It is an oscillation caused by the interaction of aerodynamic forces, structural elasticity and inertial effects.
+It is an oscillation caused by the interaction of aerodynamic forces, structural elasticity, and inertial effects.
 Not only the long and slim Perlan 2 glider can suffer from a flutter effect.
-The phenomenon can affect any glider or aircraft in flight, with potential dramatic consequences.
-This is why flutter testing is an essential step of any aircraft certification process, making sure that the aircraft is safe to fly in the defined flight envelope.
+The phenomenon can also affect any glider or aircraft in flight, with potential dramatic consequences.
+Therefore, flutter testing is an essential step in any aircraft certification process.
+Indeed, it ensures that the aircraft is safe to fly in the defined flight envelope.

-For flutter testing, the student teams relied on the Simcenter SCADAS XS system for in-flight data acquisition.
-Light and compact, the Simcenter SCADAS XS is easy to fit in an airframe as slender as the one of a glider.
+So, for their glider flutter testing, the student teams first instrumented the aircraft with the Simcenter SCADAS XS system for in-flight data acquisition.
+Why?
+Well, light and compact as it is, the Simcenter SCADAS XS is easy to fit in an airframe as slender as the one of a glider.
 The video below shows the glider instrumented for a flutter test.

-In flight, the pilot acted to excite the natural frequencies of the airplane with the effect of creating a flutter phenomenon.
-The two videos show the excitation inside the aircraft and the resulting effect.
+In-flight, the pilot then acted to excite the natural frequencies of the airplane with the effect of creating a flutter phenomenon.
+The video shows the excitation inside the aircraft and the resulting effect.
 Quite impressive to watch!

 On the Idaflieg Sommerschule blog, you’ll find more information about the performed tests.
 At Siemens, we’re quite proud to have supported this initiative and worked with engaged students who will surely shape the future of aviation.